-In this article we discuss the history of the Silver Laced Wyandotte, its temperament, egg production and crucially, if it’s the right hen for you.
+This article discusses the history of the Silver Laced Wyandotte, its temperament, egg production, and, crucially, if it’s the right hen for you.

 The History of Silver Laced Wyandottes

 The Wyandotte is one of Americas’ oldest and most well-known and loved breeds.
-It is unusual in that it was really the first American chicken ‘created’ with dual purpose in mind.
+It is unusual because it was the first American chicken ‘created’ with a dual purpose in mind.

-Originally the bird that would become the Wyandotte was called the American Sebright, Sebright Cochin or Mooney.
+Initially, the bird that would become the Wyandotte was called the American Sebright, Sebright Cochin, or Mooney.